In this article:

 As the name suggests, this condition is characterized by the downward growth of the toenail toward the nail fold.
 The nail spicule ultimately pierces into the adjoining skin to induce a lot of pain and swelling.

 The ingrowth usually resolves with simple foot care at home, but only if tended to in the early stages.
 If not cared for properly, the site can become infected, necessitating medical attention.

 Caution: The following are some self-care measures to manage your ingrown toenail.
 It is important to note that these are not suggested for people with foot deformities and medical conditions that are characterized by poor blood flow to the feet and neuropathy, such as diabetes.
 If you suffer from either of these, go to a specialist for proper treatment.

-Try these self-care measures to manage your ingrown toenail at home: (2)
+Try these self-care measures and home remedies to manage your ingrown toenail at home: (2)